syncfusion-content/winui-docs/winui/AvatarView/visual-styles.md

 ## Custom

 Custom type allows you to customize the control, where you can handle the size, font size, corner radius, etc. of the control.
+Refer to the Customization Documentation in SfAvatarView.

 ## Circle